Skip to main content

 The AQ-10 (Autism Quotient-10) is the shortest validated autism screening tool in widespread clinical use.
 Developed as a rapid-screening version of the full AQ-50, it's used by GPs and clinicians to quickly determine whether a patient should be referred for a full autism assessment.

-Start the Free Test
+Take the Free AQ-10 Test Now

 What the AQ-10 Covers